 Become a friend of Coquet Island and play your part in saving the roseate tern from extinction in the UK and protect the island for all the seabirds and marine life that make their home here.

 - Help us fight off Yorkshire fog - a hardy grass - by putting down heavy formica sheeting covered with shingle.

 - We need to build and maintain nestboxes so that our roseate terns have their own safe, clean and warm home.

-- Your support helps us repair and build up any the seashell terraces damaged by winter storms, ready for roseate terns to nest on.
+- Your support helps us repair and build up the seashell terraces damaged by winter storms, ready for roseate terns to nest on.

 - Help us protect roseate tern eggs and chicks from predatory gulls using a mobile phones!
 As soon as we see gulls gathering, we call a mobile rigged to speakers hidden among the nests, which play a gull distress call.
 Just one or two rings soon scares them off!

-- By ringing and monitoring every single roseate tern chick, we can monitor numbers and your gift could help us research our seabirds feed, making sure their feeding grounds are protected.
+- By ringing and monitoring every single roseate tern chick, we can monitor numbers and your gift could help us research where our seabirds feed, making sure their feeding grounds are protected.